thooks1203/echodeed/replit.md

 # EchoDeed™ - Anonymous Kindness Platform

 ## Overview
-EchoDeed™ is a mobile-first web application designed to **build character education, increase sense of belonging, and potentially boost attendance** through a community-driven kindness culture.
-The platform allows students to anonymously share kind acts, browse a global feed celebrating positive behaviors, and view a real-time global kindness counter (287,435 acts documented). **Parents receive instant notifications** of their child's good deeds, fostering positive parent/child interactions during crucial teen years - something traditional grade/discipline apps don't provide.
-Currently being demoed at **Eastern Guilford High School in Gibsonville, NC** (grades 9-12), the platform focuses on building character and empathy in diverse school communities, with plans for future expansion into additional schools and corporate wellness.
-Key differentiators include dual rewards (students AND parents earn), local Greensboro business partnerships, and behavioral climate monitoring without crisis intervention liability.
+EchoDeed™ is a mobile-first web application designed to foster character education, increase a sense of belonging, and boost attendance in school communities through a platform for anonymously sharing kind acts.
+It allows students to document good deeds, browse a global feed of positive behaviors, and track a real-time kindness counter.
+The system notifies parents of their child's good deeds, promoting positive family interactions.
+Currently piloted at Eastern Guilford High School, the platform aims to expand to other schools and corporate wellness programs, differentiating itself with dual rewards for students and parents, local business partnerships, and behavioral climate monitoring.

 ## User Preferences
 Preferred communication style: Simple, everyday language.